fastrgv/CoTerminalApps/README.md

 ===========================================================================

+### CoTerminal-pacman (cpac.adb)
+A minimalist version of Pacman with 9 predefined levels.
+Playable now, with further improvements expected.

 ### CoTerminal-Rush (crush.adb)
 Colored, non-graphical Traffic-Rush puzzle game designed to run in a terminal window.

 Horizontal and vertical strings of letters represent cars and trucks in a crowded parking garage.
 The objective is to move them around lengthwise in order to be able to get red car "a" to the exit, which is either at the right or top of the garage.
 Note that the last digits in each puzzle name represents the minimum number of moves to win.

-### CoTerminal-BlockSlide (cslid.adb)
+### CoTerminal-BlockSlide (cslid.adb), CoTerminal-DirtyDozen (cdd.adb)
-Colored, non-graphical Block Slider puzzle game designed to run in a terminal window.
+Colored, non-graphical Block Slider puzzle games designed to run in a terminal window.

 Colored blocks of letters can be moved horizontally or vertically wherever there is space.
 The objective is to move the red block to a specified goal position.